Eden Campus Views

 Our response to the Planning Applications

-It is vital that we take a moment to respond to these planning applications.
-You can email your response to email@example.com.
+It is vital that we take the time to respond to these planning applications again.
+Please let your views be known!
+You can comment directly using the links below, or even better email your response to email@example.com.

 20/02495/FUL– 10 & 11 Storey Office Towers and Carparking Building

 Eden Campus is the 3rd major development to seek Planning Approval in the ‘Eden Quarter’ after Eden Walk and Royal Exchange (TOPO, The Old Post Office).
-Whereas Eden Walk and the Royal Exchange developments largely comply with the prevailing Planning Guide, the Eden Quarter Development Brief Supplementary Planning Document 2015 -the ‘EQDB’ - the proposals for Eden Campus on the other hand, do not.
+The Eden Walk and Royal Exchange developments were obliged to comply with the planning guidelines in the Eden Quarter Development Brief Supplementary Planning Document 2015 -the ‘EQDB’ - The proposals for Eden Campus disregard these requirements and the scale of the development proposed is dramatically bigger than either Eden Walk or Royal Exchange - 64% bigger than Eden Walk and 40% bigger than Royal Exchange!
+This is over development in the extreme.

-Furthemore, proposals for the same site were resoundingly rejected on Appeal in late 2019 and these new proposals are worse in their impact.
+Previous proposals for the same site were thoroughly evaluated and rejected in a Planning Appeal in late 2019 and these new proposals are equally bad if not worse in their impact.

 1.Harm to Heritage Assets and their settings, Visual Impact & Conservation Areas

-If permitted, the proposals for Eden Campus would have significant detrimental effects on Kingston’s multiple Heritage Assets and their settings as seen from various strategic points around the town a number of which have been designated as Very Important Views and worthy of protection from harm.
-The exact same harm (and more) to Heritage Assets would be caused by the proposals as was upheld in the Planning Inspectorate’s appeal decision in 2019.
+If permitted, the proposals for Eden Campus would have significant detrimental effects on Kingston’s multiple Heritage Assets and their settings as seen from various strategic points around the town, many of which are designated as Very Important Views and worthy of protection from harm.
+The current proposals are guilty of exactly the same harm to heritage assets (and more) as the scheme which was rejected at Appeal in 2019.

-The Market Place is Kingston’s crown jewel, and this would be shattered if these proposals are permitted.
-We understand that the Market Place and the medieval street patterns is one of the best-preserved examples in outer London.
-From various vantage points it is largely untouched by modern buildings encroaching on it.
-These proposals would completely change this experience and dominate the skyline with an unwelcome modern and overbearing series of huge buildings.
-The tower would completely spoil the distinctive silhouette of the Market House by presenting a competing tower on the skyline.
-There would be no escape from it.
+The Market Place is Kingston’s crown jewel, and the damage to it would be irreparable if these proposals are permitted.
+The Market Place and its medieval street pattern is noted as one of the best-preserved examples in outer London.
+When we as residents and visitors enjoy the ambience in the Market Place it is largely untouched by any modern buildings encroaching on the views.
+The skyline has remained unchanged for centuries.
+These proposals would ruin this unique experience and be dominated by an unwelcome and overbearing series of huge modern buildings totally at odds with the medieval skyline.

 The site sits amidst multiple historic assets and conservation areas in Kingston Old Town Centre.
-It shows no deference to any of these nor makes any attempt to blend in.
-The buildings are completely out of scale for the site and conflict with the low-rise character of the historic town centre.
-The village-like form of the Kingston Old Town would be encroached upon by a domineering, urbanizing group of structures alien to the adjoining streetscape and townscape surroundings.
+In particular the Old Post Office and United Reformed Church.
+It shows no deference to any of these nor does it make any attempt to blend in.
+The buildings are completely out of scale and out of context for the site conflicting with the low-rise character of the historic town centre and the adjacent residential Conservation Areas.
+The village-like form of the Kingston Old Town would be dominated by this urbanizing group of structures completely alien to the adjoining streetscape and townscape surroundings.

 2. Height & Scale

-There is only meant to be ONE tower that marks the southern entry into Kingston, the one at TOPO (Royal Exchange).
-This is clear from the Eden Quarter Development Brief which is an integral part of the Kingston Development Plan.
+There is only meant to be ONE tower that marks the southern entry into Kingston, This is the one at Royal Exchange (TOPO).
+This is clear from the EQDB which is an integral part of the Kingston Development Plan.

-Kingston residents fought hard to reduce the height of that ONE signature tower from 21 to 16 storeys.
-For a 22- storey tower and a 11 storey tower to be proposed 4 years later just next door “ as a “cluster” makes a complete mockery of Kingston’s Planning Guides AND of the residents' hard fought previous campaigns.
-There has been no Public Consultation which could justify any changes to the principles set out in the EQDB which was adopted after due process and consultation with residents.
+Kingston residents fought hard to limit the height of that ONE signature tower to 16 storeys (it had been proposed at 21 storeys).
+For the developer next door to propose a 22 storey tower - now reduced to 16 storeys (sound familiar?) is a cynical attempt to dupe the planning department.
+Coupled with an 11 storey tower in the complex and justified as a “cluster” makes a complete mockery of Kingston’s Planning Guides AND of the residents' hard fought previous campaigns.
+There has been no Public Consultation which could justify any changes to the principles set out in the EQDB limiting Tall buildings which was adopted after due process and consultation with residents.

-The 22-storey tower also destroys the view of the Guildhall as viewed from where the Hogsmill River meets the Thames.
-It is beyond our comprehension why the Planners did not make it clear to the developer that any building taller than the existing Lever House would not be permitted on the strength of this view alone.
+The 16-storey tower destroys the view of the Guildhall from where the Hogsmill River meets the Thames.
+This view is one of only 13 designated to be protected as a “ Very Highly Important View” by the Council in 2018!
+It is beyond comprehension why the Planners did not make it clear to the developer that NO building taller than the existing Lever House would be contemplated on the strength of this view alone.
 To allow this would be a dereliction of duty on the part of our elected Councillors.

-The 22 storey tower would overlook and overshadow the whole neighbourhood of the adjacent Conservation Area.
-It would loom over many individual houses and residential streets.
+Moreover, the 16 storey tower would overlook and overshadow the whole neighbourhood of the adjacent residential Conservation Area.
+It would loom over many individual houses and residential streets with negative impacts on privacy and amenity.
 It would cast a shadow over a significant part of the residential area compared to the current situation with Lever House.

-The Tower in combination with very high Office Block development, overcrowd and obscure the views and appreciation of the Grade II Listed United Reformed Church and the Old Post Office and create an unwelcome barrier between the residential Conservation areas and the Kingston Old Town Centre - If approved the impermeability of the new layout will destroy Council’s new pedestrian linkages.
+The very high Office Block on Eden Street would overcrowd and obscure the views and appreciation of the Grade II Listed United Reformed Church and the Old Post Office and create an unwelcome barrier between the residential Conservation areas and the Kingston Old Town Centre - If approved the impermeability of the new layout will destroy Council’s new pedestrian linkages.

 3. Affordable Housing